NathaliaTGodoy/devops-23-24-PSM-1231864/CA2/Part2/react-and-spring-data-rest-basic/README_CA2Part2.md

 #### Step 4 - Alternative: Execute Ant build
 - Run the Ant build using the command `ant` in the terminal from the root directory of the project.
 Ant will automatically look for the build.xml file in the current directory and execute the default target defined within it;
-- Experiment with running specific tasks described in [Step 3: Define And build.xml file](#step-3-define-ant-buildxml-file) using the following commands:
+- Experiment with running specific tasks described in [Step 3: Define Ant build.xml file](#step-3---alternative-define-ant-buildxml-file) using the following commands:
   1. `ant copyJarToDist`
   2. `ant cleanWebpackFiles`
 - Finally, commit the code and merge into the master branch using the commands described in [Step 4: Develop new tasks to copy and delete files using Gradle](#step-4-develop-new-tasks-to-copy-and-delete-files-using-gradle)